 We saw the city from two wheels and heard the city from local authors as we travelled east together with a total of 8 stop & read locations along Bloor.
 We supported local businesses by highlighting bookstores and retailers along the route.

-In a family friendly setting we received advice on urban cycling from Yvonne Bambrick, The Urban Cycling Survival Guide and were transported to Moose Factory by author Christine Fischer Guy, The Umbrella Mender.
+In a family-friendly setting we received advice on urban cycling from Yvonne Bambrick author of The Urban Cycling Survival Guide, and were transported to Moose Factory by Christine Fischer Guy, author of The Umbrella Mender.

-Award winning author Vincent Lam, Bloodletting & Miaraculous Cures & The Headmaster's Wager read to the audience.
-We were joined by a group of young riders from Charlie’s Freewheels.
-Charlie’s is a non profit that lets kids build up their own bikes from used donations, and they learn skills in addition to being able to keep their bikes at the end of the program.
+Award-winning author Vincent Lam (Bloodletting & Miaraculous Cures & The Headmaster's Wager) read to the audience.
+We were joined by a group of young riders from [Charlie’s Freewheels](http://www.charliesfreewheels.ca/).
+Charlie’s is a non profit organization that helps kids build up their own bikes from donated parts, and they learn skills in addition to being able to keep their bikes at the end of the program.

-Gary Barwin was our super saturated author/poet because just prior to arrival the skies released a torrent of rain!
-He performed with gusto from a poem about nature!
+Gary Barwin was our super-saturated author/poet because just prior to arrival the skies released a torrent of rain!
+He performed a poem about nature, with gusto!

 Post storm, Natale Ghent read from her Young Adult novel Dark Company.

-Christine Poutney read from her novel Sweet Jesus from the steps of the church.
+Christine Pountney read from her novel Sweet Jesus from the steps of the church.
 Then Alissa York read from her novel Fauna.

-Our plan to travel to the Prince Edward Viaduct Parkette was curtailed due to ongoing rain.
+Our plan to travel to the Prince Edward Viaduct Parkette for a kids' reading was curtailed due to ongoing rain.
 Our valiant children's writer/illustrators Matt James, The Pirate’s Bed; Julie Kraulis, An Armadillo in Paris and Frank Viva, Outstanding in the Rain entertained the remaining crowd!
 Because we are all children at heart.

 Books by the authors and illustrators were available for pre-sales at Type Books on Queen Street West.
-Laurie pulled books for sales along the route as well.
+Laurie pulled books for sale along the route as well.